niacobel/CHAINS/docs/source/abin_launcher.other.rst

 This will check if there is a file named ``mendeleev.yml`` in ``ABIN LAUNCHER``'s directory (``code_dir``) and if it is indeed a file (and not a directory for example).

-- If there is, it will return the absolute path towards that file (useful for referencing that file later in the script no matter where the current directory is).
+- If there is, it will return the absolute path towards that file (useful for referencing that file later in the script, no matter where the current directory is).
 - Otherwise, it will raise an exception and specify the context as "Mendeleev periodic table YAML file" for easy tracking, which will result in an error message of the form:

 .. code-block:: text